dennisvdang/chorus-detection/README.md

 ### Model Checkpoints

-To optimize the training process, we utilize three key TensorFlow callbacks:
+To optimize the training process, we utilize three TensorFlow callbacks:

-- **Model Checkpoint**: Saves the best model based on validation custom accuracy, ensuring retention of the model version with the highest performance on unseen data.
+- **Model Checkpoint**: Saves the best model based on the validation custom loss function.
-- **Early Stopping**: Halts training when validation loss ceases to improve for three epochs, preventing overfitting and ensuring training efficiency.
+- **Early Stopping**: Halts training when validation loss ceases to improve for three epochs to prevent overfitting and promote training efficiency.
-- **Reduce Learning Rate on Plateau**: Dynamically lowers the learning rate if the validation loss does not improve after two epochs, facilitating finer adjustments to model weights and aiding in convergence.
+- **Reduce Learning Rate on Plateau**: Dynamically lowers the learning rate if the validation loss does not improve after two epochs.

 ### Model training
-The model is trained with the callbacks described above over 10 epochs.
+The model is trained with the callbacks described above over 20 epochs.
 Below is the plot showing the training history, including both loss and accuracy over the epochs:

 ```python
 def plot_training_history(history):